 - Bulk email of any kind (even legal)

-- Spamming of websites with comments and/or links
+- Spamming of websites with comments or links

-- “Black Hat” marketing of any kind, see below for some examples
+- “Black Hat” marketing of any type, see below for some examples

 - Anything that promotes or enables any illegal or criminal activity, including but not limited to violence, illegal drugs, money laundering, terrorism, harassment, racism or discrimination

 - BitTorrent or similar usage